Corneal Collagen Cross-Linking for Keratoconus

 The success of the one-hour surgical treatment depends as much on the quality of postoperative care as it does on the procedure itself.
 Careful management of eye health is essential for rapid rehabilitation of visual clarity and to reduce the risk of complications.

 Follow-up care provided at Pacific Eye Doctors includes three main objectives, of which the speedy healing of the corneal surface is primary.
 Generally, patients are prescribed temporary soft contact lenses to protect the eye surface during the healing process.
-The lenses also serve the purpose of minimizing potential pain.
+The lenses also serve the purpose of minimising potential pain.

 To prevent infections, Dr. Schnarr will provide topical antibiotics and other medications that may be needed to protect the cornea and ensure a safe and fast recovery.